dainsaint/dainsaint.com/src/index.md

 # [Hi, I'm Dain Saint](/about) **I turn stories into experiences.** {.title}

-I'm a multidisciplinary creator making stories you can touch, and stories that touch you.
+I make stories you can touch, and stories that touch you.
 Whether&nbsp;it's through {{ navigation.portfolios | prose }}, I create artistic experiences about better futures and the roads we take to get there.
 {.lede}

 * [about me :fa-angle-right:](/about)